Last updated on March 2nd, 2022.

-This Caramelized Banana Cookie-Butter Ice-cream is a super smooth, extra silky, and the most delicious no-churn ice-cream you can imagine.
+This Caramelized Banana Cookie-Butter Ice-cream is super smooth, extra silky, and the most delicious no-churn ice cream you can imagine.

 There is absolutely no reason to explain how delicious caramelized bananas are, but I feel perfectly ok to let you know that caramelized bananas and cookie-butter together is THE perfect combination.
 Simply.
 The.
 Best.